Want to learn how to make money blogging?

 The next most profitable strategy would have been to partner with other companies, collecting a commission on each sale as an affiliate.
 We never tested it, but I would guess we would’ve made somewhere around $25,000 per month on the spots — 60% more than advertisers would have paid.

-If you have an engaged audience that trusts you, selling ads is never a smart move.
+If you have an engaged audience that trusts you, and you’re trying to figure out how to make money blogging, selling ads is never a smart move.
 And that includes all the variations like Google AdSense, sponsorships, and advertising networks.
 None of it will make nearly as much money as promoting your own products or earning commissions from promoting someone else’s.

 Let’s talk about that next…